 Property Conclusions

-CMR properties Carcinogenicity (C) no classification required Chlorophacinone fulfils criterion (c) of Article 5(1)
+CMR properties Carcinogenicity (C) no classification required Coumatetralyl fulfils criterion (c) of Article 5(1)

 Mutagenicity (M) no classification required

 Toxic for reproduction (R) Cat 1B

-PBT and vPvB properties Persistent (P) or very Persistent (vP) P not vP Chlorophacinone does not fulfil

-Bioaccumulative (B) or very Bioaccumulative (vB) not B or vB criterion (e) of Article 5(1) but does fulfil criterion (d) of Article 10(1) Toxic (T) т Endocrine disrupting properties Chlorophacinone is not considered to have endocrine disrupting properties.
-Chlorophacinone does not fulfil criterion (d) of Article 5(1).
-Respiratory sensitisation properties No classification required.
-Chlorophacinone does not fulfil criteria (b) of Article 10(1).
-Concerns linked to critical effects As there is a concern with respect to the occurrence of primary and secondary poisoning, even when applying restrictive risk management measures, chlorophacinone fulfils criterion (e) of Article 10.
-Proportion of non- active isomers or impurities Chlorophacinone is not considered to have a significant proportion of non-active impurities.
-Chlorophacinone does not fulfil criterion (f) of Article 10(1).
+PBT and vPvB properties Persistent (P) or very Persistent (vP) Bioaccumulative (B) or very Bioaccumulative (vB) Toxic (T) not P or vP not B or vB Coumatetralyl does not fulfil criterion (e) of Article 5(1) and does not fulfil criterion (d) of Article 10(1) Endocrine disrupting properties Coumatetralyl is not considered properties.
+Coumatetralyl do Article 5(1).
+Respiratory sensitisation properties No classification required. (criteria (b) of Article 10(1).
+Coumatetralyl o does not fulfil Concerns linked to critical effects As there is a concern with respect to the occurrence of primary and secondary poisoning, even when applying restrictive risk management measures, coumatetralyl fulfils criterion (e) of Article 10.
+Proportion of non-active isomers or impurities Coumatetralyl is not consider proportion of non-active impurately criterion (f) of Article 10( urities.
+Coumate